nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 To familiarise yourself with our user interface, please refer to the following diagram and table to get comfortable with the application.

-When you first open up the application, this is the *default view*:
+When you first open up the application, this is the *default view*, which shows the list of expenditures (or incomes):

 ![UserInterfaceExplanation](images/ug/UserInterfaceExplanation.png)